RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Simulations

 \subsubsection{Comparison to \cite{ropero2019terra}}

 In \cite{ropero2019terra}, the authors propose an algorithm, TERRA, to plan for a UAV-UGV team in a monitoring mission using charging stops (rendezvous points).
 TERRA has five stages: (1) Voronoi tessellations assign monitoring points ($\mathcal{P}_{\text{UAV}}$) to charging stops; (2) a greedy hitting set algorithm refines these assignments; (3) charging stop locations are refined with a Gravitational Optimization Algorithm; (4) a TSP is solved for the UGV path; and (5) a modified A* algorithm computes the path of energy-constrained UAV.
-Main limitations of the TERRA are: the UGV must remain stationary at charging stops while the UAV visits monitoring points, which can severely slow missions when monitoring points are far apart.
-Moreover, there is no takeoff/landing modeling and no charging model for UAV, as instantaneous are swaps assumed, which might be impractical in real-world deployment due to the need to carry high number of batteries.
+Main limitations of the TERRA are: the UGV must remain stationary at charging stops while the UAV visits monitoring points (i.e., UGV cannot move until the tour/cycle is completed), which can severely slow missions when monitoring points are far apart.
+Moreover, there is no takeoff/landing modeling and no explicit charging model for UAV, as instantaneous are swaps assumed, which might be impractical in real-world deployment due to the need to carry high number of batteries.

 Fig.\ref{fig:terra_comparison_mission_time} shows that Alg.\ref{alg:integrated_path_planning} consistently outperforms TERRA in terms of $\tau(X^{1})$ across all $\gamma$.
 As $n$ increases, the gap becomes more significant, even with $\gamma=0$, (as assumed in TERRA).